Simply Business is pleased to provide tailored insurance options from:

 The answer is that it all depends.

-If you mean, “Does state law require that I have it?” then the answer is in most cases, yes — but it depends on the industry you’re in and the number of people working for you.
+If you mean, “Does state law require that I have it?” then the answer is in most cases, yes — but the specifics of workers comp insurance Florida depend on the industry you’re in and the number of people working for you.

 If you have a small non-construction business with four or more employees, you need it.
 If you have a construction business with just one employee, even if that one person is you, you need it.
 If you run a business in the agriculture industry and have at least six employees, you need it.